The Pilgrimage to Santiago de Compostela: A Once-in-a-Lifetime Adventure

 The History of The Way of St. James

 The Camino began in the 9th century when Catholics journeyed to see and honor the relics of the Apostle St. James (Santiago in Spanish).
 Legend has it that his remains are buried in the central cathedral of the capital of Galicia, the Northwestern most state of Spain just above Portugal.
-Santiago de Compostela evolved into a holy city as one of the main Christian pilgrimages, rivalling even the Holy Land and Rome.
-The Pilgrimage to Santiago reached its peak during the Middle Ages (476 AD – 1492).
+Santiago de Compostela evolved into a holy city as one of the main Christian pilgrimages, rivaling even the Holy Land and Rome.
+The Pilgrimage to Santiago reached its peak towards the end of the Medieval Period (476 AD – 1492).

 When war, plague and famine ravaged Spain and Europe starting in the 1500’s, the Camino’s popularity diminished but never quite died out.
 In the 19th and early 20th centuries, the pilgrimage once again became an important religious obligation.
 And in recent years, the Camino has surged again in popularity since the release of Emilio Estevez’s movie, The Way, but now perhaps with a more spiritual emphasis.